New Statement

 "E&xit", DoExit

 In this example, we declare a list of strings and add some items.
 The class List has a method (Add) to add one item at a time.
-We write Add after Begin Call to give the method to call for each item in an array.
-(Although we give it here, this name is not necessary because Add is the default.)
-We supply the items in an array initializer.
-The initializer must be on the same line that starts with Begin.
-We can use the automatic line continuation of braces and commas to make the code easier to read.
+Although we give it here, this name is not necessary because Add is the default.
+We supply the items in some argument lists, one for each call.

 End